 Deep Dive: Expensify Card and NetSuite Auto-Reconciliation: How it works!

-If you are using both NetSuite and the Expensify Card, we will automatically reconcile your expenses daily in NetSuite.
+If you are using both NetSuite and the Expensify Card, we will automatically reconcile your expenses in NetSuite on a daily or monthly schedule.

 - First, go to your group policy that is connected to NetSuite.
 On the Export tab, ensure that the user selected as the Preferred Exporter is a policy admin with an email address that belongs to the domain that you will be using for the Expensify Cards, e.g., if your domain is company.com, your Preferred Exporter's email address would need to be firstname.lastname@example.org.